 Full of humour and rich humanity, but with vast philosophical and political scope, A Passage To India is based on one of the great novels of the Twentieth Century.

+“One cannot be friends with the English!”
+Harsh but clear advice – advice which Aziz chose to ignore.
+Now he lies in jail charged with sexual assault.
 Based on E. M. Forster’s masterpiece novel, this adaptation of A Passage To India poses an urgent question: how can we love one another in a world divided by culture and belief?

 This question at the heart of A Passage To India challenges us today just as it did a hundred years ago.
 Following the acclaimed Don’t Sleep There Are Snakes (Park Theatre), the award-winning simple8 ensemble transport us to Imperial India, conjuring up the elephants and caves, courthouses and temples, with original music played live on stage by legendary composer Kuljit Bhamra.

 With their new adaptation of Forster’s masterpiece and a diverse company of fourteen, simple8 finds in the past a mirror for our own divided times, carefully re-imagining this ground-breaking novel for contemporary Britain.
 The story of A Passage to India is vividly re-imagined by the award-winning ensemble, with direction from Sebastian Armesto and Simon Dormandy.